gezanoletti/my-loginlogout/readme.txt

 = How do i use this plugin? =

-Simple just follow the instructions for installation and remember to activate and thats it!
+Simple just follow the instructions for installation and remember to activate  thats it!